asuttles/AndyEdit/README.md

 ## Getting Started

-To use AndyEdit, down the source code from its git repository and build the project using make (gmake on BSD).
+To use AndyEdit, down the source code from its git repository and build the project using make.
+BSD users will have to install gmake to build the included makefile.

 To download: